 Giving gifts is good for the soul, and receiving them doesn’t stink either.
-But nothing says we can’t pivot the gift-giving strategy this holiday season: give less “stuff” and more experiences.
-Below are five categories of experience gifts – an ultimate guide of 26 gift ideas for your holiday shopping pleasure – that come with the added bonus of values that will last far beyond traditional “stuff.”
+But nothing says we can’t pivot the gift-giving strategy this holiday season: give less stuff and more experiences.
+Below are five categories of experience gifts – an ultimate guide of 26 gift ideas for your holiday shopping pleasure!

 Do We Really Have Too Much Stuff?